How to Raise a Grievance at Work: A Practical Guide

 Being too vague: "I feel bullied" is harder to investigate than "On 15 October, James shouted at me in front of the team and called my work 'pathetic'."

-Waiting too long: Raise concerns while they're fresh and while evidence is available.
-And remember your tribunal deadline.
+Waiting too long: Raise concerns while they're fresh and evidence is available.
+Remember your tribunal deadline.

 Going in unprepared: Treat the grievance meeting seriously.
-Know your key points, bring your evidence, and have a clear idea of what resolution you're seeking.
+Know your key points, bring evidence, have a clear idea of what resolution you want.

 Sources